 Official 7 Day National Weather Service Forecast (CAZ016)

-Today: Sunny.
-Highs 91 to 97.
-Southeast winds up to 10 mph with gusts to around 20 mph.
+Today: Patchy fog early in the morning.
+Rain.
+Highs around 54.
+Light winds becoming southeast up to 10 mph with gusts to around 20 mph in the afternoon.

 Product Disclaimer